Achieve operational readiness in your plant launch project

 For over 50 years, GP Strategies has helped numerous companies achieve faster, more efficient, and incident-free startups while removing the risk of failing inspections and complying with regulations.
 Our proven approach places equal emphasis on workforce performance, performance of key processes, and technology inside your new plant.

-For an in-depth look into how GP Strategies can help take your CapEx project from design to operational readiness to operational excellence, read our white paper “Operational Excellence Through Qualification and Global Knowledge Transfer”.
+For an in-depth look into how GP Strategies can help take your CapEx projects from design to operational readiness to operational excellence, read our white paper “Operational Excellence Through Qualification and Global Knowledge Transfer”.

 The elements of a successful CapEx startup project